-European customers who have purchased this equipment directly from Avtech will have completed a "WEEE Responsibility Agreement" form, accepting responsibility for WEEE compliance (as mandated in Directive 2002/96/EC of the European Union and local laws) on behalf of the customer, as provided for under Article 9 of Directive 2002/96/EC.
+European customers who have purchased this equipment directly from Avtech will have completed a "WEEE Responsibility Agreement" form, accepting responsibility for WEEE compliance (as mandated in Directive 2002/96/EC of the European Union and local

 Customers who have purchased Avtech equipment through local representatives should consult with the representative to determine who has responsibility for WEEE compliance.
 Normally, such responsibilities with lie with the representative, unless other arrangements (under Article 9) have been made.